-Introducing or expanding business advisory services provided directly by government or their contractors is part of the solution.
+Expanding business advisory services provided by governments or their contractors, such as the small business hotline and financial counselling services is only part of the solution.

-These services however only reach a small proportion of businesses.
+Such services only reach a small proportion of businesses and are of limited scale.
 Small businesses are instead significantly more likely to seek advice from a private provider, especially accountants.
 For example, yet to be published research by CPA Australia shows that 44 per cent of Australian small businesses received advice from an accountant or business consultant in 2021, compared to eight per cent who received advice from government.

-Given the risks of future COVID outbreaks and shocks and labour shortages, the government should aim to quickly and efficiently build the capability of significant numbers of Territory businesses to respond to those challenges.
+Given the risks of future COVID outbreaks and shocks, the government should aim to quickly and efficiently build the capability of significant numbers of Queensland businesses to respond to those challenges.
 To do this, we suggest the Government roll out support programs that leverage the considerable reach, scale, skill and community trust of existing professional advisers.
-This is likely to influence far greater numbers of small businesses to seek advice than if the government were to provide business advice itself.
+This is likely to influence far greater numbers of small businesses to seek advice than if governments rely solely on their own advisory channels.